 As I alluded to earlier, the omega-6 to omega-3 ratio—even in healthy eaters such as Paleo dieters who are having bacon and avocado and eggs and meat and seeds and nuts—is way out of whack.
 Furthermore, based on a recent massive meta-analysis on the benefits of marine oils for cardiovascular function and just for general heart health, I'm a huge fan of taking an omega-3 fatty acids supplement, or fish oil.
 I take a pretty decent amount of fish oil too, about eight grams a day (which is still nowhere near what the omega dose of 20 to 40 grams that a guy like Charles Poliquin, may he rest in peace, would have recommended).
 But still, it is a little bit higher than the one to two grams that most people take.
 As someone who tests my blood and biomarkers on a quarterly basis, my omega-3 fatty acid index is stellar in terms of my omega-3 to omega-6 fatty acid ratio and my overall amount of omega-3s.

-The one that I use right now is SuperEssentials and the reason being because the EPA to DHA ratio is really good.
-It's a 1:1 EPA to DHA ratio, meaning they add extra DHA to it.
-And then, they add some plant essential oils that are also very important—particularly, borage oil and some plant phytosterols, as well as astaxanthin to keep the fish oil from being oxidized.
+The one that I use right now is Kion Omega and the reason being because the EPA to DHA ratio is really good.
+It's very close to a 1:1 EPA to DHA ratio.
+And then, they add some plant essential oils that are also very important—particularly, rosemary as well as astaxanthin to keep the fish oil from being oxidized.

 I still, as everyone should, keep my fish oil in the refrigerator so that it can't be oxidized by heat.
 But I still like the idea of a fish oil having added antioxidants to keep the fish oil from getting rancid.
 They also add a plant-based oil to give it more of a full-spectrum fatty acid profile.

-I take about eight capsules of SuperEssentials with breakfast because a fat-based supplement should be taken with a meal.
+I take anywhere from two to four capsules of Kion Omega with breakfast because a fat-based supplement should be taken with a meal.

 The other recovery supplement that I use that I would put into the category of managing a natural inflammatory response is Kion Flex.
 If you listen to “Q&A 406: Recovery & Injury Hacks, The Best Way To Combine Sauna & Cold, How To Know If Your Nervous System Is Recovered & Much More!” or read my article “Biohacking Recovery: The Big Problem With Curcumin, What To Use Instead, & A Brand New Formula For Blasting Your Recovery Through The Roof.” you can learn all about the secret (ok, maybe not so secret) ingredient in Kion Flex, turmerosaccharides, which are better absorbed than curcumin and act far more quickly.
 It's also got an Ayurvedic component in it, called Haritaki which has some really unique health benefits for joint function.
 And then, the final component is proteolytic enzymes.
 Proteolytic enzymes help to break down some of the proteins in your bloodstream after you've exercised.
 The other cool thing about that is it can double up in a pinch as a digestive enzyme.
 If you take it when you consume a protein-rich meal, it can also help out with some of the breakdowns of those proteins.